This page is intended for Healthcare Professionals.

 Rebif is contraindicated in patients with a history of hypersensitivity to natural or recombinant interferon beta, human albumin, or any other component of the formulation.

-Rebif should be used with caution in patients with depression, a condition that is common in people with multiple sclerosis.
+Use Rebif with caution in patients with depression, a common condition in people with multiple sclerosis.
 Depression, suicidal ideation, and suicide attempts have been reported to occur with increased frequency in patients receiving interferon compounds, including Rebif.

-Severe liver injury, including some cases of hepatic failure requiring liver transplantation, has been reported rarely in patients taking Rebif.
-The potential for liver injury should be considered when used in combination with other products associated with liver injury.
+There have been rare reports of severe liver injury, including some cases of hepatic failure requiring liver transplantation, in patients taking Rebif.
+Consider the potential for hepatic injury when Rebif is used in combination with other products associated with hepatotoxicity.
 Monitor liver function tests and patients for signs and symptoms of hepatic injury.
 Consider discontinuing Rebif if hepatic injury occurs.

-Anaphylaxis and other allergic reactions (some severe) have been reported as a rare complication of Rebif.
+Anaphylaxis and other allergic reactions (some severe) have been reported.
 Discontinue Rebif if anaphylaxis occurs.

 In controlled clinical trials, injection site reactions occurred more frequently in Rebif-treated patients than in placebo-treated and Avonex-treated patients.
-Injection site reactions including injection site pain, erythema, edema, cellulitis, abscess, and necrosis have been reported in the postmarketing setting.
-Do not administer Rebif into affected area until fully healed; if multiple lesions occur, discontinue Rebif until skin lesions are healed.
+Injection site reactions including injection site pain, erythema, edema, cellulitis, abscess, and necrosis have been reported in the postmarketing setting with the use of Rebif.
+Do not administer Rebif into affected area until fully healed; if multiple lesions occur, change injection site or discontinue Rebif until skin lesions are healed.
+Some cases of injection site necrosis required treatment with intravenous antibiotics and surgical intervention (debridement and skin grafting).
+Some cases of injection site abscesses and cellulitis required treatment with hospitalization for surgical drainage and intravenous antibiotics.
+Rotate site of injection with each dose to minimize likelihood of severe injection site reactions, including necrosis or localized infection.

 Decreased peripheral blood counts in all cell lines, including pancytopenia, have been reported in Rebif-treated patients.
 In controlled clinical trials, leukopenia occurred at a higher frequency in Rebif-treated patients than in placebo and Avonex-treated patients.
 Thrombocytopenia and anemia occurred more frequently in 44 mcg Rebif-treated patients than in placebo-treated patients.
-Patients should be monitored for symptoms or signs of decreased blood counts.
+Monitor patients for symptoms or signs of decreased blood counts.
 Monitoring of complete blood and differential white blood cell counts is also recommended.

-Caution should be exercised when administering Rebif to patients with pre-existing seizure disorders.
 Seizures have been temporally associated with the use of beta interferons, including Rebif, in clinical trials and in postmarketing reports.
+Monitor for seizures when administering Rebif to patients, particularly those with pre-existing seizure disorders.

 References: 1.
 Rebif® [Prescribing Information].
 Rockland, MA: EMD Serono, Inc. 2.
 Houtchens MK, Edwards NC, Phillips AL. Relapses and disease-modifying drug treatment in pregnancy and live birth in US women with MS. Neurology.
 2018;91(17):e1570-e1578.
 3. Hellwig K, et al. ECTRIMS 2018.
 4. Burkill S, Vattulainen P, Geissbuehler, et al. (2019) The association between exposure to interferon-beta during pregnancy and birth measurements in offspring of women with multiple sclerosis.
 PloS ONE 14(12):e0227210.
 5. Hale TW, Siddiqui AA, Baker TE.
 Transfer of interferon β-1a into human breastmilk.
 Breastfeed Med.
 2012;7(2):123-125.
 6. Almas S, Vance J, Baker T, Hale T. Management of multiple sclerosis in the breastfeeding mother.
 Mult Scler Int.
 2016;2016:6527458.
 7. Drugs and Lactation Database (LactMed).
 Interferon beta.
 National Library of Medicine; 2006-.
 Updated June 15, 2020.
 Accessed October 29, 2020. https://www.ncbi.nlm.nih.gov/books/NBK501922/